Real Republicans F.C. (Ghana): History

-Edward Jonah Aggrey-Fynn, who was appointed captain of Real Republicans upon signing for the team in the late 1950s/early 1960s, went on to captain the Ghana national football team after showing great ability and leadership skills at club level.
+Edward Jonah Aggrey-Fynn, who was appointed captain of Real Republikans upon signing for the team in the late 1950s/early 1960s, went on to captain the Ghana national football team after showing great ability and leadership skills at club level.

 The club also found success in the CAF Champions League, reaching the semi-final of the competition in 1964/65.
 However, they were beaten 2–1 by opponents Oryx Douala from Cameroon on 31 January 1965 in front of 50,000 at the Accra Stadium and therefore did not reach the final.
 Oryx Douala went on to win the final against Stade Malien of Mali.
-Republicans had qualified for the tournament by winning their domestic league and then winning the "West Africa B" group consisting of league Champions from other countries.
+Republikans had qualified for the tournament by winning their domestic league and then winning the "West Africa B" group consisting of league Champions from other countries.

 Games played

-Real Republicans played against Real Madrid after they were invited by Kwame Nkrumah through Ohene Djan in Ghana.
+Real Republikans played against Real Madrid after they were invited by Kwame Nkrumah through Ohene Djan in Ghana.
 The game ended with a 3–3 draw at the Accra Sports Stadium.
 The game was played on 19 August.

 They defeated Great Ashanti by 3 goals to nil in Kumasi to win the Ghana FA Cup.